pm0kjp/R-at-CAR/chapter1.md

 In the previous question, you learned that a parent survey could be easily made into a tabular structure.
 Here, let's create some tabular data for a parent questionnaire with five questions.
 We'll call it the Particular Interests Inventory, or PII.

 In R, we'll use a data frame to create a six column data structure.
 The first column will be titled "ID", and the other columns will be titled "Question1", "Question2",...
 "Question5".
+This should be review for you.
+If not, you may want to consider the [DataCamp Introduction to R Course](https://www.datacamp.com/courses/free-introduction-to-r).

 *** =instructions
-- Create a data frame with just one row, using this code: `pii <- data.frame("ID" = "CAR-123", "Question1" = "Y", "Question2" = "N", "Question3"= "Y", "Question4" = "Y", "Question5" = "N")`
+- Create a data frame named "pii" with just one row, using these parameters: "ID" = "CAR-123";  "Question1" = "Y"; "Question2" = "N"; "Question3"= "Y"; "Question4" = "Y"; "Question5" = "N")

 *** =hint
+- `?data.frame()` might help you!
+Type it into the console.
-- Make sure your quotes are correct -- do they have opening and closing quotes?
+- Make sure your quotes are correct -- do you use opening and closing quotes?

 *** =pre_exercise_code
 ```{r}